Invisible Illness: How I Look Doesn’t Reflect How I Feel

 What led up to that day is equally shocking.
 What happened after is beyond words.

-Important note: policy holders are also patients.
+Important note: policyholders are also patients.

 Here’s the advice